Chukwuma Akabueze

-Chukwuma Akabueze (born 6 May 1989), nicknamed "Bentley", is a Nigerian professional footballer.
+Chukwuma Akabueze (born 6 May 1989), nicknamed Bentley, is a Nigerian professional footballer who last played for Turkish club Şanlıurfaspor.

 Club career

 The former striker of Kwara United before he was taken to Odd Grenland in July 2007.
 He has a very good left foot which he utilised in scoring a stunner against Zambia in the second round stage of the 2007 FIFA U-20 World Cup.
 His skill is another asset to him evident by the goal he scored in the 1–1 draw with Rosenborg BK on 2 August 2009.
-On 24 February 2011 he signed for SK Brann.
+On 24 February 2011, he signed for SK Brann.

 On 19 February 2013, Bentley transferred to Chinese Super League club Wuhan Zall.

 International career

 He was a member of the Nigerian team that took part in the 2007 FIFA U-20 World Cup in Canada in which they were eliminated in the quarter-final by Chile.